Queen's jubilee thanksgiving service goes ahead despite monarch pulling out – KION546

 While Trooping the Colour celebrated the Queen’s official birthday, it also served as a curtain-raiser for her four-day jubilee weekend.
 Festivities will also include a concert at the palace on Saturday and a pageant on Sunday.

 The theme of Friday morning’s event, formally called “The National Service of Thanksgiving to Celebrate the Platinum Jubilee of Her Majesty The Queen,” is public service.
-The Dean of St. Paul’s, David Ison, will lead the service, which will include Bible readings, prayers and congregational hymns to honor the Queen’s 70 years on the British throne.
+The Dean of St Paul’s, David Ison, is leading the service, which will include Bible readings, prayers and congregational hymns to honor the Queen’s 70 years on the British throne.

-St. Paul’s will ring its church bell — the biggest in the United Kingdom, weighing more than 16 tons.
-Friday’s event is the first royal occasion at which it will ring out since its restoration in 2021.
+St Paul’s marked the occasion by ringing its church bell — the biggest in the United Kingdom, weighing more than 16 tons.
+Friday’s event is the first royal occasion at which it rung out since its restoration in 2021.

 After the service concludes, the Lord Mayor of London, Vincent Keaveny, will host a reception for the royal family and their guests at Guildhall, where the local government headquarters is located.
 Keaveny leads London’s financial district, known as the Square Mile.